 When you look at the scary quotient of the movie, it amasses plenty.
 There are many horrifying bits that are outright chilling.
 However, if you are trying to look at it as just a horror flick, then don’t.
 There is nothing here that will continue to haunt you for days.
 I surmise it could also be because the movie doesn’t cash in on horror properly, and you could blame the surreal concept that it induces.

 The screenplay has nothing remarkable to offer.
 Good scary movies consider this factor well, so it was a big downer there.
 Music is good actually.
 Danny Elfman and The Newton Brothers are the people behind Before I Wake’s score.

 It is only after Before I wake reaches midway that it actually starts to dwindle.
 You find Jessie actually reaching out for shriveled dark enclaves fearlessly which makes you question how fearless she really is.
 You would have wimped out from that dreary situation or maybe called the police first, and maybe made it a universal thing for everybody to see.

 For some, I would say the final revelation might not have tingled their brains.
 It is because there was no reasoning to follow it up immediately.
 I am sure some must be wondering how an imaginative nightmarish creation could be stopped by a sheer memory glimpse.
 Throws you into a thoughtful territory for a second, which is actually quite good for your head.
 At least you are thinking!

 The Final Verdict

-Despite all it flaws, I would like to remember Before I Wake as what it truly is.
+Despite all its flaws, I would like to remember Before I Wake as what it truly is.
 A great concept and a beautiful shot at imagination.
-Unfortunately it steers toward a clouded zone owing to its shoddy direction, and some dubious questions that it leaves you with.
+Unfortunately, it steers toward a clouded zone owing to its shoddy direction, and some dubious questions that it leaves you with.